 This response employs primarily engineered solutions whereby specific sections or features of coastline are protected to prevent coastal erosion and the loss of structures and facilities from flooding-to "keep the water out."
 Defense techniques can include natural and built systems.
-Examples of natural systems include creating or protecting or refurbishing existing sand dunes, vegetated and appropriately sized buffers along rivers and streams and intact wetland systems that can serve to absorb flood waters and wave energy.
-Built structures include seawalls, and dikes, revetments, and ablative defenses such as beach nourishment.
+Examples of natural systems include creating, protecting, or refurbishing existing sand dunes, vegetated and appropriately sized buffers along rivers and streams and intact wetland systems that can serve to absorb flood waters and wave energy.
+Built structures include seawalls, dikes, revetments, and ablative defenses such as beach nourishment.
 There are also hybrids of built and natural defense strategies.
-Other states have utilized sea walls in certain areas with vegetated sections included.
-This approach enhances the look of the structure and offers additional benefits from natural defenses and other ecosystem services that vegetation can provide (habitat, food,
+Other states have utilized sea walls that incorporate vegetated sections in certain areas.
+This approach enhances the look of the structure and offers additional benefits from natural defenses and other ecosystem services that vegetation can provide (habitat, food, shading, etc.).